-Here’s what happens to your texts and missed call notifications when their phone bill is not paid and service is cut:
+Here’s what happens to your texts, messages, and missed call notifications when their phone bill is not paid and their phones gets turned off:

 Whenever cellular service is unavailable, cellular providers store texts and missed calls on their servers and forward them when the service is available again.

 However, how long they keep the texts and missed calls varies from company to company, usually between 3 days and 3 months.

 If you want to learn all about what happens to your texts, messages, and missed call notifications when the other person’s phone gets turned off because the phone bill hasn’t been paid, then this article is for you.